|

 Machine Inference Reliability

-Awareness (MIRA™) is a specification for the design of pattern recognition algorithms
+Awareness (MIRA™) is a specification for the design of pattern recognition

-with each inference process.
+reliability associated with each inference process.
 The concept of reliability of the

 inferential process should not be confused with the strength of the inference